 Prepare your grill (medium-high heat) or preheat your broiler.
-Place the peppers and onions on the grill or under the broiler until skin is charred and onion is caramelized.
+Place the peppers and onions on the grill or under the broiler until the skin is charred and the onion is caramelized.
 Remove from heat and cover with foil.

 While the peppers are resting, place the steak on the grill or in the broiler.
 Grill steak to desired doneness, about 4-6 minutes per side for medium-rare.
 Place the cooked steak on a plate and tent with foil.
 Let rest for 10 minutes.
 Make thin slices against the grain when ready to serve.

-Peel the skin off the peppers and onions and slice into strips Toss in a small bowl with a lime juice, salt, and pepper.
+Peel the skin off the peppers and onions and slice into strips Toss in a small bowl with lime juice, salt, and pepper.

 1/3 cup water from hydrating dried chiles